autonity/docs.autonity.org/concepts/ofd/index.md

 As noted above the block proposer generates and includes a BLS aggregate of _precommit_ signatures of height $h - \Delta$ into the $ActivityProof$ included in the header of $h$.
 Then, at block finalisation, the Omission Accountability Contract is invoked to inspects the $ActivityProof$ and determine committee _inactivity_.
 Committee members are deemed _inactive_ based upon the current $ActivityProof$ and their historical performance over a rolling block window defined by configuration parameter $LookbackWindow$.
 The $ActivityProof$ is stored as a part of the blockchain, as it is included in the block header.

 Inactivity scores and consequent penalties are computed and applied at epoch end.
-The penalties are applied to the validator proportionally to the validator's inactivity history measured by an _inactivity score_ during the epoch.
-The _inactivity score_ of a validator in an epoch is simply the % of blocks in the epoch that the validator failed to participate in consensus.
+The penalties are applied to the validator proportionally to its inactivity history measured by an _inactivity score_ during the epoch.
+The _inactivity score_ of a validator in an epoch is simply the % of blocks in the epoch that the validator failed to participate in consensus, aggregated with the previous epochs _inactivity score_.

 Penalty scope covers:
 - withholding of ATN [staking rewards](/glossary/#staking-rewards) proportionally to the offline % of the validator in the epoch.
 - withholding of [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of the validator in the epoch.
 - jailing and probation if the validator's offline % in the epoch is greater than a permitted threshold set by the OFD protocol.